webdevtodayjason/context-forge/README.md

 - 🎨 **Tech-Stack Specific Templates** - Optimized CLAUDE.md for each framework
 - 📊 **Comprehensive Reporting** - Validation reports and progress tracking
 - 🔧 **Extensible Architecture** - Easy to add new tech stacks and features

+## 🔗 Claude Hooks Manager Integration

+Context Forge now integrates seamlessly with [Claude Hooks Manager](https://github.com/webdevtodayjason/claude-hooks) to solve one of the most frustrating challenges in agentic development: **context loss during conversation compaction**.

+### The PreCompact Hook Advantage

+With Claude Code v1.0.48's new [PreCompact hook](https://docs.anthropic.com/en/docs/claude-code/hooks), Context Forge's PRP files can be automatically re-read when Claude needs to compact the conversation.
+This means:

+- 🧠 **Persistent Context** - Critical project structure and PRP stages survive compaction
+- 🎯 **Maintained Focus** - Claude retains understanding of current implementation stage
+- 📋 **Continuous Planning** - PRP validation gates and feature tracking remain active
+- 🔄 **Seamless Recovery** - No manual re-explanation of project context needed

+### How It Works

+1. **Generate PRP files** with Context Forge for your AI IDE
+2. **Configure Claude Hooks Manager** to watch your PRP directory
+3. **PreCompact hook triggers** when conversation needs compaction
+4. **PRP files are re-injected** maintaining project continuity

+This integration is especially powerful for long-running development sessions where context preservation is critical for maintaining code quality and architectural consistency.

 ## 📦 Installation